-There is a box on the homework sheet that says Get Zappar.
+There is a box on the homework sheet that includes a QR code that can be scanned via a smartphone.
 This is an augmented reality mark and students who have access to a smartphone or tablet can scan this mark to take them to a short (~1.5 minute) video that extends the story.
 There is a different, shorter video on the second page.
 Students who do not have access to these devices will not lose any instructional material.
-You can also play the video from their computer screens.